 Now, 52 years later, the problem of racism in media still persists.
 I argue it’s gotten worse, and for reasons borne of our Internet generation.

-Today, the racism against blacks in media problem in an Internet age is worse: the constant use of online platforms and social media to send the message that anyone black in media has, is in some way, substandard to their white counterpart – even to the point of openly discrediting a black media person’s view of racism in a story (“Oh, that’s not racist!”).
+Today, the racism against blacks in media problem in an Internet age is worse: the constant use of online platforms and social media to send the message that anyone black in media is, in some way, substandard to their white counterpart – even to the point of openly discrediting a black media person’s view of racism in a story (“Oh, that’s not racist!”).
 And then, there has been the classic use of racist terms under a fake name, aimed at a black media content producer.

 The New York Times Mistakes Me For Two Different Black YouTubers In Consecutive Paragraphs